 Our services include:

-- coordinating closely and continuously with clients and the M&A team to ensure that obtaining approvals is a primary objective of the overall transaction strategy;
+- Coordinating closely and continuously with clients and the M&A team to ensure that obtaining antitrust approvals is a primary objective of the overall transaction strategy.

-- helping clients structure transactions and draft transaction documents that address those risks; and
+- Helping clients structure transactions and draft transaction documents that address those risks.

-- obtaining timely antitrust approval from the Antitrust Division of the U.S. Department of Justice (DOJ), the Federal Trade Commission (FTC), the European Commission, national authorities of the EU Member States, the Ministry of Commerce of the People’s Republic of China and other jurisdictions worldwide.
+- Obtaining timely antitrust approval from the Antitrust Division of the U.S. Department of Justice (DOJ), FTC, the European Commission, national authorities of the EU Member States, the Ministry of Commerce of the People’s Republic of China and other jurisdictions worldwide.

 In the U.S., we handle all types of business combination matters before the DOJ, the FTC and U.S. state attorneys general, including:

-- working proactively to minimize the time required for any investigation by the FTC, the DOJ or state attorneys general; and
+- Working proactively to minimize the time required for any investigation by the FTC, the DOJ or state attorneys general.

 In the EU, the assistance we provide to clients in notifications to the European Commission includes:

-- preparing the Form CO as efficiently as possible, in order to minimize the information-gathering burden for clients; and
+- Preparing the Form CO as efficiently as possible, in order to minimize the information-gathering burden for clients.

 In all transactions, we coordinate global notification and approval requirements, working with local Skadden offices and a global network of external counsel, selected exclusively for their antitrust merger control experience and capabilities in their home jurisdictions.
 Subject to the clients’ preferences, we take a highly centralized approach to rest-of-world notifications, minimizing the information-gathering burden on the client and avoiding redundant data requests and inconsistent use of antitrust merits arguments.